 You will often see B complex vitamins grouped together, but each of the B vitamins plays a different role.
-Pantothenic acid and niacin are part of the B complex group and care taken so that the food you eat can more easily be turned into energy your body will need.
-B1, B2, B6, B 12, and folic acid work in conjunction with iron, preventing you from becoming anemic.
+Pantothenic acid and niacin are part of the B complex group and are taken so that the food you eat can more easily be turned into the energy your body will need.
+B1, B2, B6, B12, and folic acid work in conjunction with iron, preventing you from becoming anemic.
 Your doctor will decide if you need to take iron and, if so, what dosage.

 Vitamin C can help bruises heal faster, and your doctor will probably recommend adding this to your vitamin regimen.
-Vitamin D is also significant, especially regarding maintaining healthy bones.
-If you’re dealing with CKD, your doctor will recommend what type of vitamin D and dosage needed.
+Vitamin D is also significant, especially in maintaining healthy bones.
+If you’re dealing with CKD, your doctor will recommend what type of vitamin D and dosage is needed.

 You will likely need to avoid some vitamins if you have kidney disease.
 A, E, and K can cause nausea and dizziness at the very least if too much of these build up in your system over time.

 It is best to avoid herbal remedies and supplements sold over the counter if you suffer from chronic kidney disease and are on dialysis.
 These remedies may cause issues when interacting you’re your doctor-prescribed medicines and may cause serious side effects.
 Always ask your doctor before taking any vitamin or supplement.

 What is the best way to get the vitamins I need if I am dealing with CKD?

 No one wants to take several pills every day.
 Filling pillboxes and remembering to take every vitamin needed to stay as healthy as possible can be cumbersome.
 Dealing with CKD is a challenge.
 If it is at all possible, you will be better off taking one vitamin formula that includes everything your body needs.